I blame the following for my nearly month-long blogging

-So send kids to the front office the moment they call for them, or complete tasks as soon as they ask even if it's a little inconvenient.
-Try to ask on a regular basis what you could do to make that person's job easier, because not everyone appreciates them.
+So send kids to the front office the moment your admin assistant call for them, or complete tasks as soon as they ask even if it’s a little inconvenient.
+Try to ask on a regular basis what you could do to make that person’s job easier, because not everyone appreciates them.
 And mark Staff Appreciation Day on your wall calendar, little black book, phone alarm, forehead, etc.

 While you’re at it, it’s a good idea to try to be nice to everyone as much as possible, but let’s be real, it doesn’t always happen.
 If you are cranky, try to find a teacher to be cranky towards, since they are emotionally desensitized to rudeness.
 Then apologize later and send him/her three of your nicest pens.

-6) Think really hard about friending anyone from school on Facebook
+6) Think really hard about friending anyone from school on social media

 - You will find out things about other teachers you wish you hadn’t.
 This never occurred to me because I was way more concerned with what my colleagues would become privy to in my life than the other way around.
 You might find out that the math teacher down the hall apparently often comes to school after pretty intense “nights on the town,” or that the history teacher you thought was precious and grandfatherly is actually a total bigot.
 Some information might just be annoying or disappointing, and some may leave you feeling obligated to report them.